mitodl/open-discussions/docs/learning_resources.md

   - add the type to `favoritesListSelector`

 - pages/CourseSearchPage
-  - add the type to `getFavoriteObject`
+  - add the type to `getFavoriteOrListedObject`